linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

-# Dell Optiplex 7050 Micro OpenCore 0.7.0
+# Dell Optiplex 7050 Micro OpenCore 0.7.7

 ![Optiplex Showoff](images/main.jpeg)

 This repository contains my personal EFI configuration for the fantastic Dell Optiplex 7050 Micro.

-The current version installed is Big Sur 11.4 (20F71) with OpenCore 0.7.0.
+The current version installed is Monterey 12.1 (21C52) with OpenCore 0.7.7.
 Catalina was installed prior to Big Sur and it worked perfectly.
+I am to have as clean of configuration as possible and so far everything has been working great.

-I use Macmini8,1 as my SMBIOS. iMac18,1 is also a good alternative if you wish to use it on a normal size Optiplex 7050 (SFF).
+I use iMac18,1 as my SMBIOS.
+Macmini8,1 is also a good alternative, depends what you want it to show up as (have used both SMBIOS with no issue).
 Make sure to refer to the [Vanilla guide](https://dortania.github.io/OpenCore-Install-Guide/) if you are doing so for minor tweaks.

 This was setup using the latest Dell BIOS at the time: [1.14.0](https://www.dell.com/support/home/en-tc/drivers/driversdetails?driverid=80chv&oscode=wt64a&productcode=optiplex-7050-desktop).
 I have successfully updated to [1.15.1](https://www.dell.com/support/home/en-uk/drivers/driversdetails?driverid=jkt52&oscode=wt64a&productcode=optiplex-7050-desktop) and then [1.15.2](https://www.dell.com/support/home/en-uk/drivers/driversdetails?driverid=2xjd2&oscode=wt64a&productcode=optiplex-7050-desktop) after the fact with no issues (via Windows or the built in BIOS Update Utility).